push-based/ts-jiti/README.md

 ## Overview

-[jiti](https://github.com/unjs/jiti) does not support TypeScript config files. **ts-jiti** bridges this gap by converting `tsconfig.json` paths into jiti-compatible options for better developer experience in monorepo environments.
+[jiti](https://github.com/unjs/jiti) does not support TypeScript config files. **jiti-tsc** bridges this gap by converting `tsconfig.json` paths into jiti-compatible options for better developer experience in monorepo environments.

 ## Packages